daveredfern/daveredfern/content/roadmap.md

 > **Priority =**<br />
 > **Ease of implementation × Ease of maintenance × Impact to the website**

-- **(648=8×9×9) Update the footer of each page to focus on related content**.
-Combine the “where to go next” and “about me” sections together.
-Emphasis the “linked reference” section with a fallback for content that doesn’t have any.
-- **(504=8×9×7) Make the website look more personal**.
-I’ll start with changing the fonts.
-Ones I like are Source Sans Pro and Inter.
-[Harry Robert’s](https://csswizardry.com/2020/05/the-fastest-google-fonts/) has a good guide for delivering fast fonts using Google Fonts although I may wish to host them locally.
-- **(400=10×10×4) Make the repository for my website public.** I’d like to share the code I use for this website in case it’s useful for other people.
-Before making the repository public, I need to make sure there is no private information inside of it.
 - **(32=2×8×2) Migrate to Hugo.** The site is currently using Jekyll.
 I have other websites using Hugo so consolidating to one platform would be helpful.

 ### Require prioritization